awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.rst

 consoles, then uninstall :guilabel:`AWS Tools for Windows` by selecting it in the :guilabel:`Control Panel | Programs and Features | Uninstall a program` dialog box, and then clicking :guilabel:`Uninstall`.
 Wait for uninstallation to finish.

+If you installed the existing version of the AWS Tools for PowerShell by running :code:`Install-Module`, you can uninstall the existing version by running :code:`Uninstall-Module`.

 Install the newer version of the |TWP| by running the MSI package you downloaded.